Seraf/LISA-CLIENT-Linux/README.rst

 pip install lisa-client
 ```

-To launch the client launch :
+To launch the client :

 ```
 twistd -n lisa-client